PeterBiber/viscomplexr/README.md

 realm of complex functions.
 The package is embedded in the framework of R base graphics and allows for print quality graphics files.
 To a great deal, *viscomplexr* follows the conventions published by Wegert (2012).
+Since version 1.1.0, the package also allows for plots based on polar chessboards.

 For a detailed step-by-step introduction see the package’s vignette.
 After installing *viscomplexr* on your machine, you can view the